Crestwave/shmenu/README.md

 # shmenu

-Dynamic menu for the terminal written in pure bash
+A dynamic menu written in pure bash

 ## Usage